From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Datasets

-In addition, Gong et al. \cite{gong2023figstep} construct SafeBench, a safety evaluation benchmark that includes 500 harmful questions across 10 key AI safety constraint topics, such as illegal activity, hate speech, and malware generation.
-The dataset is built in two phases: first, sensitive topics are identified based on OpenAI and Meta usage policies; second, GPT-4 is used to generate questions, which are then manually filtered to ensure they violate AI safety policies.
-For scalability, Gong et al. \cite{gong2023figstep} also create SafeBench-Tiny, a smaller subset with 50 randomly selected questions.
-Banerjee et al. \cite{banerjee2024ethical} develop the TECHHAZARDQA dataset, which includes 7,745 harmful questions covering seven technical domains, including biotechnology, cybersecurity, and finance.
-The dataset construction process involves using an unsafely fine-tuned Mistral-V2 model to generate a large number of potentially harmful questions, filtering those answerable by text or pseudocode.
-They then manually review the questions to ensure they elicit unsafe model behavior while discarding harmless or irrelevant items.
-The dataset is used to evaluate LLM safety and vulnerability under zero-shot, zero-shot CoT, and few-shot prompting strategies.
-Wang et al. \cite{wang2024not} introduce a three-level risk taxonomy ranging from mild to extreme risk.
-Based on this framework, they collect at least 10 prompts for each category and construct a risk detection dataset comprising 939 prompts, all of which should not be executed by a safe model.
-The fine-grained taxonomy helps reveal specific vulnerabilities that LLMs must prioritize mitigating.
-Liu et al. \cite{liu2024improved} construct a training dataset containing 1.2 million publicly available image-text pairs, covering various academic tasks such as visual question answering (VQA).
-The dataset construction process involves extracting visual features using CLIP-ViT-L-336px and optimizing them via an MLP projection.
-They also incorporate VQA data specific to academic tasks and introduce prompt formatting to enhance model performance across tasks.
+In addition, Gong et al. \cite{gong2023figstep} introduce SafeBench, a safety evaluation benchmark with 500 harmful questions across 10 AI safety topics.
+The dataset is created in two phases: identifying sensitive topics based on usage policies and generating questions using GPT-4, which are manually filtered for policy violations.
+They also create SafeBench-Tiny, a smaller subset with 50 questions.
+Banerjee et al. \cite{banerjee2024ethical} develop TECHHAZARDQA, a dataset with 7,745 harmful questions spanning seven technical domains.
+Generated using a fine-tuned Mistral-V2 model, these questions are manually reviewed to ensure they prompt unsafe model behavior.
+Wang et al. \cite{wang2024not} propose a risk taxonomy and compile a dataset of 939 prompts categorized by risk levels, aiming to identify model vulnerabilities.
+Liu et al. \cite{liu2024improved} create a training dataset of 1.2 million image-text pairs for academic tasks like visual question answering (VQA), using CLIP-ViT-L-336px for feature extraction and MLP optimization.